nickyhajal/world-domination-summit/_content/race.md

 &nbsp;
 3. Convince someone to trade you something that you believe is either bigger or better (or both) for your globe piece.
 &nbsp;
-4. Make at least 3 trades and document each one using a digital camera or smartphone. <b>All pictures must be either emailed to (This Address) OR uploaded to Twitter or Instagram tagged with the hashtags: #WDSrace by Sunday at 1pm.</b>
+4. Make at least 3 trades and document each one using a digital camera or smartphone. <b>All pictures must be either emailed to <a href="mailto:race@wds.fm" target="_top">race@wds.fm</a> OR uploaded to Twitter or Instagram tagged with the hashtags: #WDSrace by Sunday at 1pm.</b>
 &nbsp;
 5. When the event ends, a selection committee will determine finalists whose trade stories and final items will be shown on the WDS Main stage.
 &nbsp;